chainguard-dev/edu/content/chainguard/administration/manage-chainctl-config.md

 ## Reset the configuration

-If you run into issues with your `chainctl` configuration, you can use the below command to reset it to the default state.
+If you run into issues with your `chainctl` configuration, you can use the following command to reset it to the default state:

 ```sh
 chainctl config reset
 ```

-You can review all the available `chainctl` commands on our [`chainctl` reference documentation](/chainguard/chainctl/chainctl-docs/chainctl/).
+You can review all the available `chainctl` commands in our [`chainctl` reference documentation](/chainguard/chainctl/chainctl-docs/chainctl/).